 Their first million-dollar breaker campaign was a dock made for the Apple iPhone in February 2012.
 2012 winded up being an excellent year for Kickstarter.
 From their first million-dollar campaign to their currently listed highest-grossing project, Pebble Time, it is clear that Kickstarter has hit their stride.

-Kickstarter shows not only what a good idea can do, but the power people can place in a start-up.
+Kickstarter shows what a good idea can do, and the power people can place in a start-up.

 More Successful stories